 Hello, world!
 It's Leo Smigel and I'm back with the fifth installment of the Quant Quickstart series where I help readers get started with Algorithmic Trading.

-In this post, we're going to be building on what we've learned so far to create a value "factor" strategy in Backtrader using data from the Intrinio developer sandbox.
+In this post, we're going to be building on what we've learned so far to create a value "factor" strategy in Backtrader using data from Intrinio.
 More specifically, we're going to be ranking stocks by their price-to-book ratio and then selecting the top N stocks that are the cheapest based on this ratio.

 We're going to first grab the data directly from Intrinio, and then load it into Backtrader.
 There's a fair amount of code to cover, so I'll only go in-depth on code we haven't already seen in previous articles.
 Let's get to it!

 Previously, we've loaded our data into CSV files.
 From now on, we'll be grabbing the data directly from Intrinio.
-While all of the examples seen here will using the Intrinio developer sandbox, you'll want to get a subscription once you're ready to create your own strategies.
+You'll want to get a subscription once you're ready to create your own strategies.

-We start with the usual imports, select our start and end dates, and enter our developer sandbox API key.
+We start with the usual imports, select our start and end dates, and enter our API key.

 We grab the data like we did in Quant Quickstart II.
 Only this time, we add the data to a Pandas dataframe instead of saving it to a CSV file.